Eurex plans to offer ETN futures on Bitcoin from September | news

 Note on Plus500: 74% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford the high risk of losing your money.
 Plus500UK Ltd is authorized and regulated by the Financial Conduct Authority (FRN 509909).
 Plus500CY Ltd is authorized and regulated by CySEC (# 250/14).

 The futures are based on the BTCetc Bitcoin Exchange Traded Crypto (ISIN: DE000A27Z304), which is listed on the Frankfurt Stock Exchange and has been one of the most frequently traded ETF / ETN contracts on Xetra since its introduction in June 2020.
-The Bitcoin ETN was equivalent to one thousandth of a Bitcoin when it was introduced and is fully secured and redeemable in Bitcoin.
+When it was introduced, the Bitcoin ETN was equivalent to one thousandth of a Bitcoin and is fully secured and redeemable in Bitcoin.
 The new future is traded in euros.

 Like all other derivatives traded on Eurex, ETN futures on Bitcoin are cleared centrally.
 The standard processes for settlement, clearing and risk management are used.
 This reduces the counterparty’s default risk and the operating costs for market participants.